National Project Fund

 - Supporting Māori learner success in tertiary education.

 Focus areas are currently being explored with key Māori stakeholders.

-Further announcements will be made towards the middle of the year.
+Further announcements will be made later in the year.

 As part of our commitment to working in partnership with project teams, our support for applicants includes: